 You’ll be ready for a global fashion career in design and retailing.

 The Bachelor of Science in Consumer, Apparel, and Retail studies degree is available in three concentrations: apparel design, retailing and consumer studies, and global apparel and related industry studies.
 Because we believe in positioning you for a variety of career opportunities, each concentration prepares students to be just what companies looking for — candidates who understand designing, manufacturing, marketing, and retailing fashion and apparel-related products.

 Experience our award-winning program

-So much is in store for you as a student in the Consumer, Apparel, and Retail Studies (CARS) program, including studio classes, hands-on projects, and internships with leading apparel and retail companies.
+So much is in store for you as a student in the Consumer, Apparel, and Retail Studies (CARS) department, including studio classes, hands-on projects, and internships with leading apparel and retail companies.
 Connect with and learn from your fellow classmates in the student organization THREADS.
 Your classroom learning will include best practices and real-world examples from the industry so that everything you learn will be relevant to your future career.

 We would love to show you around!